 and informal information distribution.

-Now, us our built-in templates and learner exercises create a powerful E-Learning user experience.
+Now, use our built-in templates and learner exercises to create a powerful E-Learning user experience.

 On-demand Training For Large Groups

 This kind of training is student-guided.
 A learner accesses the system when he or she is able to, from various locations and time zones.

 This means 24 hours a day, seven days a week availability.